Eisenhower Matrix for Consultants

 PLAN THIS WEEK

-• Publish a thought leadership article on LinkedIn
+• Write thought leadership article for LinkedIn

-• Develop a new, scalable service offering
+• Develop new service offering based on market demand

 DELEGATE

-• Respond to a non-urgent inquiry from a past client
+• Respond to inquiry from unqualified prospect

-• Perform administrative tasks like invoicing and expense tracking
+• Process routine invoicing and expense tracking

 SKIP IF NEEDED